 “Studies show the process of cooking actually breaks down tough outer layers and cellular structure of many vegetables, making it easier for your body to absorb their nutrients.”
 (1)

 Most cruciferous or leafy green vegetables are known to increase vitamins and minerals when heated.
 Certain vegetables like kale, broccoli, spinach, cabbage, turnip greens, watercress, and asparagus all contain (vitamin K).
-All green leafy vegetables contain chlorophyll, which is the known chemical that give their vibrant hue and green color.
+All green leafy vegetables contain chlorophyll, which is the known chemical that gives their vibrant hue and green color.

-There are several methods used for heating or cooking you vegetables.
+There are several methods used for heating or cooking your vegetables.
 You can cook your vegetables by blanching, steaming, sautéeing, stewing, roasting, microwaving, and/or using a dehydrator.
-There’s a direct correlation between the temperature variations and cook time known to alter certain vegetables nutrient capacity, as nutrient levels can increase or become denatured from the heating process.
+There’s a direct correlation between the temperature variations and cook time known to alter certain vegetables’ nutrient capacity, as nutrient levels can increase or become denatured from the heating process.
 You may ask yourself, which way is the most effective way to cook your vegetables without losing micronutrients?
 Which is the most stable?
 Cooking your vegetables may denature the nutrients in your vegetables and they may lose significant amounts of vitamin B and vitamin C.

 For instance, when boiling your vegetables, there’s a downside to using water for cooking as the water molecules reduce the mineral value in your vegetables.
 In an article called “Fact or Fiction: Raw Veggies Are Healthier than Cooked Ones”, studies state that “The reason is that Vitamin C, which is highly unstable, is easily degraded through oxidation, exposure to heat (it can increase the rate at which vitamin C reacts with oxygen in the air) and through cooking in water (it dissolves in water).”
 (3)

-In this case, to keep your vegetables in their most predominate state and to preserve the life force would be eating them in their raw state.
+In this case, to keep your vegetables in their most predominant state and to preserve the life force would be eating them in their raw state.
 An article published in August of 2009, in the Journal of Zhejiang University.
-Science, points to research found that steaming kept the highest level of nutrients.
+Science points to research that found that steaming kept the highest level of nutrients.
 Another method used often to heat vegetables is with a dehydrator at a low setting.
 A recent web article called “Dehydrating Veggies”, states that “Most vegetables are best dehydrated between 125°F and 135°F – any hotter than that and you may cause the dehydrated vegetables to get a hard crust – this is known as ‘case hardening’ and we need to prevent this from occurring.
 (4)”

 Most Nutritious Vegetable’s When Cooked List: